 Enabling the integration for a Google account:

-- Once you're notified that the feature is enabled, go to Settings -> Google Drive, and click Associate a new Google account:
+- Once you're notified that the feature is enabled, log back into your account, go to Settings -> Google Drive, and click Associate a new Google account:

 - An Allow Access to my Google account box will be opened, requesting that permission is given to AST to read from, and deliver results into, your Google Drive account.
 Click Allow (you will be prompted to log in if you're not already logged into Google):